Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 Rick Steves on Group Travel (Interview)

 The guidebook author and TV travel host talks about escorted tours.
-Also see the related review of his book, Postcards from Europe.
+Also see our related review of his book, Postcards from Europe.